by

 Listed below are a few of the surnames, along with the states and counties in which our direct ancestors lived long enough to leave a record or two.
 The locations are listed chronologically to help illustrate migration patterns.
 Collateral lines (many of which are included on the linked pages) ventured into numerous other locations beyond those shown here.

-SURNAME ST COUNTY - COUNTIES ASHFORD TN
+COUNTY - COUNTIES

 AL